rohith50/SlicerNNInteractive/README.md

 	[![arXiv](https://img.shields.io/badge/arXiv-2504.07991-b31b1b.svg)](https://arxiv.org/abs/2504.07991)

 ## License
+This repository is available under a Apache-2.0 license (see [here](LICENSE)).

+> [!IMPORTANT]
-This repository is available under a Apache-2.0 license (see [here](LICENSE)). **Please note** that the weights that are being downloaded when running the `SlicerNNInteractive` server are available under a `Creative Commons Attribution Non Commercial Share Alike 4.0` license, as described in the original nnInteractive respository [here](https://github.com/MIC-DKFZ/nnInteractive/tree/master?tab=readme-ov-file#license).
+> The weights that are being downloaded when running the `SlicerNNInteractive` server are available under a `Creative Commons Attribution Non Commercial Share Alike 4.0` license, as described in the original nnInteractive respository [here](https://github.com/MIC-DKFZ/nnInteractive/tree/master?tab=readme-ov-file#license).